 Building and Running Sample Jobs for Windows and UNIX

-Each product, Adobe PDF Library, DLI, and the Java and .NET Interface, provides a collection of sample programs illustrating various tasks.
-Each sample is stored within its own subdirectory under the product folder on Windows platforms:
+The Adobe PDF Library provides a set of sample programs in C++, Java, and C# (Microsoft .NET) to illustrate various tasks.
+Each sample is stored within its own subdirectory under the product folder on Windows platforms.

 You can use the makefile.W32 included with each sample to build the job via the NMAKE command, or, in Windows, you can build applications via the supported development software for the Windows platforms, Microsoft Visual Studio.